quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 # Per-connection state

-QUIC-LB is designed to require no per-connection state at the load balancer.
+QUIC-LB requires no per-connection state at the load balancer.
 The load balancer can extract the server ID from the connection ID of each incoming packet and route that packet accordingly.

 However, once the routing decision has been made, the load balancer MAY associate the 4-tuple with the decision.
 This has two advantages: